franco148/dev-ops-notes/jenkins/README.md

 ```

 #### Docker & Jenkins SSH
-1. First create a folder, then create a Dockerfile in it with the following content.
+1. First create a folder(in this case with name centos8), then create a Dockerfile in it with the following content.
 ``` bash
 # First Part
 FROM centos